HB 19 - DREAM Act

 Safe Drinking Water

-In addition to lowering the lead action level in Virginia, we need the Virginia Department of Health’s Office of Drinking water to do a comprehensive study of our drinking water infrastructure to identify ways that we can strengthen our regulations and rebuild our infrastructure so that what happened in Flint never takes place in Virginia.
+After the drinking water crisis in Flint, Michigan, many public water programs across the country are reviewing their drinking water protections and infrastructure needs.
+The Virginia Department of Health’s Office of Drinking Water should conduct a comprehensive study of our drinking water infrastructure to identify ways that we can strengthen our regulations and rebuild our infrastructure.
+What happened in the city of Flint should never take place in Virginia.

 Virginia currently does not have a one-stop list of all the sites in the Commonwealth that pose a hazard to human health or the environment from toxic substances.
 The public has a right to know if one of these sites is in their community and poses a hazard to public health.
 This bill simply consolidates existing lists of hazardous waste sites maintained by the state and federal government, and puts that information in a format that the public can easily access.
 It also provides a mechanism for DEQ to add new sites as it becomes aware of them.